akshitajain2906/SaaS-Churn-Analytics/README.md

 More than 50,000 customers are on the Basic plan against only 19,884 on Premium.
 Engaged Basic subscribers represent the highest-probability upgrade candidates.
 Converting even a small fraction to Standard or Premium generates compounding revenue without acquiring a single new customer.

 ## Methodology
-All time-based calculations use a dynamic reference date derived from the dataset rather than hardcoded values:
+All time-based calculations anchor to a reference date derived from the data itself rather than using CURDATE().
+The dataset is static, so CURDATE() would return different results every time the same queries are run against unchanged data.
+Anchoring to the maximum date in the dataset keeps results consistent and reproducible.

 ```sql
 WITH reference_date AS (